graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 * {variables} - (*Optional*): Values for any Variables defined by the Operation.
 * {extensions} - (*Optional*): This entry is reserved for implementors to extend the protocol however they see fit.

+Note: Be aware that `query` is a misleading name as it can contain a string describing multiple operations, each of which may be a query, mutation or subscription.
+A better name would have been `document`, but the term `query` is well established.

 Note: depending on the serialization format used, values of the aforementioned parameters can be encoded differently but their names and semantics must stay the same.